simon912/Hoopstation/README.md

     ii.
 Check the Add to Cart function.

     iii.
 Check if the related products are linked correctly.

+4. NBA Matches page

+    i.
+Check if tables are linked to the API properly.

+5. Contact page

+    i.
+Check the validation for the Contact form.

+    ii.
+Check if Contact form is sent properly to the RestDB.

 Credits:

 https://www.bootstrapcdn.com/fontawesome/

 https://www.balldontlie.io/ (API used for NBA Matches page)